-In contrast to the intense exploration drilling activity within the main Junee-Narromine Volcanic Belt to the north, the Junee Project has has very little systematic exploration with previous cursory drilling within the Project dating back over 20 years ago.
+In contrast to the intense exploration drilling activity within the main Junee-Narromine Volcanic Belt to the north, the Junee Project has had very little systematic exploration with previous cursory drilling within the Project dating back over 25 years ago (see ASX Announcement – 24th January 2018) for full details.

-Geophysical moderlling and geological review by DevEx has defined several new large-scale drill targets, including (see Figure 3):
+DevEx has defined several new large-scale targets, including (see Figure 2):

 Figure 2: Several porphyry copper-gold targets have been identified based on mapping, historical exploration and interpretation of airborne magnetics (underlay) and gravity.
 White outline represents Figure 3 location.